Federico-Conti/digital-forensics/assignement/filesystem/report1.md

 - The carving process did not detect any deleted files.
 - All files recovered by foremost were consistent with those already identified through filesystem analysis (ps5.jpg and xbox.jpg).
-- No additional user files, fragments, or hidden data were found beyond the active filesystem entri
+- No additional user files, fragments, or hidden data were found beyond the active filesystem entry

 ```bash
 88f83bef7713f5e38aa59da9b71ec53081fe373593758879a4ce06a658ccead0  00000049.jpg